gulkilyjones/beaverchat/README.md

-# BookChat - Git-Backed Messaging Application
+# BeaverChat - Git-Backed Messaging Application

 A lightweight, Git-backed web-based messaging application that allows users to communicate through a simple interface while maintaining message history in a Git repository.